 If you want to use numbers to chart your progress in your exercise program, use your recovery heart rate instead of your maximum heart rate.
 Maximum heart rate is never used to measure fitness.
 A person with a failing fluttering heart can have a heart rate of 300 beats a minute.
 Researchers measure fitness by how fast your heart rate recovers one minute after maximum exercise.
 A healthy person’s heart rate drops about 20 beats in one minute after all-out exercise, while fit athletes’ heart rates can drop more than 50 beats in one minute.
 People whose one-minute recovery heart rate dropped less than 12 beats were four times as likely to die in the next six years, compared with those whose heart rates dropped by 13 or more beats (Circulation, 1996; 93: 1520-1526).

-If you are an athlete who trains for competition, you don’t need a heart rate monitor unless you are obsessed with numbers.
+If you are an athlete who trains for competition, you don’t need a heart rate monitor unless you enjoy using numbers.
 All you have to do is a program of interval workouts: two or three times a week, do a series of hard intervals in which you get short of breath, rest to recover, and repeat these intervals until your muscles start to feel heavy.
-For the rest of your week, try to do a lot of mileage at less than maximum effort.
+For the rest of your week, do your workouts at an easier pace.

 If you are a non-competitive exerciser, you don’t need a heart rate monitor either.
-First make sure that you have a healthy heart.
+First check with your doctor to make sure that you have a healthy heart.
 Then try to do intervals two or three times week.
 Start out slowly and then pick up the pace until you feel burning in your muscles or you are breathing harder than usual.
 Then slow down until you have recovered completely.
 Alternate faster bursts and recoveries until your muscles start to feel heavy and then stop for the day.
 On the other days, go at a casual and easy pace.
+See The Rime of the Ancient Marathoner

 Caution: Check with your doctor before starting a new exercise program or increasing the intensity of your existing program.